 The corridor of the Project includes Exposition Light Rail Transit, Gold Line Foothill Extension, and the Gold Line Eastside Extension.
 The Exposition Light Rail Transit Phase II (Expo II) and Gold Line Foothill Extension have been completed and have no savings or surplus which could be transferred to the Project.
-The Expo II project did realize Measure R savings, but the Board has directed those savings to the Westside Subway Section 2 project (see Board report #2016-0379).
-In addition, the Expo II project was partially debt financed with Measure R bonds, and the Board-adopted "Measure R Fiscal Responsibility Policy" requires that any interest for the project is repaid from the surplus.
+The Expo II project did realize Measure R savings, but the Board directed those savings to the Westside Subway Section 2 project (Board report #2016-0379), then subsequently to the Westside Subway Section 1 project (Board report #2020-0351).
 The Foothill Extension II, now ending in Pomona, does not have available funding, as it has been shortened due to cost increases from the initial terminus in Claremont, and has required the use of subregional and State grant funding.
 While the Gold Line Eastside Transit Corridor Extension Phase II is in the same corridor, the funding for this project is outside of the timeframe needed for the Project.